 - Gloves and arm pads

-Equipment can be purchased at Stinson Mellor or other retailer.
+Equipment can be purchased at Stinson Mellor or another retailer.

 We encourage parents to be involved.
 Parents are needed to assist the team coach.
-We need a Team Manager – organizes and informed all within their team various items; game schedule, etc.
+A team manager is also needed who organizes and informs all within their specific team various items, game schedule, etc.

 Overall Coaching Objectives